contagon/handbook/handbook/38-church-policies-and-guidelines.md

 A living woman who is not currently married or sealed to another man may be sealed to a deceased husband from whom she was divorced in life.
 She must first receive signed consent from her former husband’s widow (if there is one).

-See [28](28.md) for information about performing ordinances for a deceased spouse.
+See [chapter 28](28.md) for information about performing ordinances for a deceased spouse.

 *Men.* If a man and woman were sealed and later divorced, the man must receive a sealing clearance before being sealed to another woman (see [38.4.1.4](38-church-policies-and-guidelines.md#38414-applying-for-a-sealing-cancellation-or-a-sealing-clearance)).
 A sealing clearance is necessary even if (1) the previous sealing has been canceled or (2) the previous wife is deceased.